GrimezSec/Container-Security/README.md

 Methods:

-   Linting: Analyzes Dockerfile syntax for errors, best practices, and potential vulnerabilities.
+   •Linting: Analyzes Dockerfile syntax for errors, best practices, and potential vulnerabilities.
 Tools: Hadolint, Dockle.

-   Static Analysis: Scans for vulnerabilities in base images and dependencies without executing the image.
+   •Static Analysis: Scans for vulnerabilities in base images and dependencies without executing the image.
 Tools: Snyk, Anchore.

-Docker Container Testing
+**Docker Container Testing**

 Focus: Verifies the functionality and behavior of a running container, including its interactions with other services and the environment.